 The language of instruction at GIS is English.
 For a vast majority of our students, English is a second or third language.
 Research shows that the development of a child’s mother tongue is directly linked to the development of additional languages.
 The mastery of skills in the mother tongue is a strong foundation for the development of these skills in another language.
-Conversely, if a student fails to reach a certain level of mastery of their mother tongue, they will struggle learning other languages.
+Conversely, if a student fails to reach a certain level of mastery of their mother tongue, they will struggle to learn other languages.
 Therefore, at GIS, we see mother tongues as a springboard for an effective acquisition of the English language, which is crucial to academic success.

 Mother tongue and family

-Parents speaking their mother tongue with their children strengthens the bonds with the children and allows parents to pass on their values and beliefs.
+Parents speaking their mother tongue with their children strengthen the bonds with the children and allows parents to pass on their values and beliefs.
 A comparable level of intimacy is hard to achieve in a second or third language.

 Mother tongue and relocation to home country

 Some families may choose to return to their home country in the future.
 Strong mother tongue skills will definitely help the child in further studies, including university, or securing a job.